Calendar (New Style) Act 1750: Religious dissent

-Amendments to Calendar (New Style) Act 1750
+Amendments

 Calendar Act 1751

 The Calendar Act 1751 (25 Geo.
 2. c.
 30) was needed to rectify some unforeseen consequences of the Calendar (New Style) Act 1750.

 Section I of the 1751 act concerned the legal validity of actions that were due to be executed on the omitted eleven days, 3 September to 13 September 1752.
 The act provided that for 1752 only, those actions would be deemed to be lawful and to have effect on "the same natural days" as if the reform had not taken place.

 Section II of the act addressed calendar dates associated with the opening of common land, the payment of rents, and other matters.
 Such legal acts as were governed by the dates of movable feasts would thenceforth conform to the dates of those feasts in the revised calendar.

 Section III of the act provided that nothing should abridge, extend, or alter the titles of land.

 Section IV of the act resolved the date for electing the Mayor of the City of London and also revised the Michaelmas Term Act 1750 (24 Geo.
 2. c.48), an unrelated act that had shortened the Michaelmas term.